markreha/myprivatecloud/README.md

     - ASP.NET Core and NodeJS in the works........
 - Cloud Management:
     - Web based Portal Application
-    - Desktop based Lens Application
+    - Desktop based Lens Application (with Prometheus)
     - RealVNC and SSH for accessing the Master Node
 - Low cost:
     - A single Master Node and three Worker Node Cluster with Storage will cost less than $500